-MICROSCOPIC DESCRIPTION: Mucocutaneous junction, lip (per contributor): Multifocally, there is epidermal hyperplasia with acanthosis (up to 10× normal thickness) and elongated, anastomosing rete ridges.
-Multifocally within the stratum spinosum, keratinocytes are markedly swollen and often contain clear intracytoplasmic vacuoles (ballooning degeneration) and pyknotic nuclei.
-Multifocally, keratinocytes contain one or more 2-10um, round to oval, brightly eosinophilic intracytoplasmic viral inclusion bodies.
+MICROSCOPIC DESCRIPTION: Mucocutaneous junction, lip (per contributor): Multifocally, the epidermis is expanded up to 10 times normal thickness by hyperplasia characterized by acanthosis; elongated, anastomosing rete ridges; and multifocal parakeratotic hyperkeratosis as well as minimal multifocal spongiosis.
+Multifocally within the stratum spinosum, keratinocytes are markedly swollen (ballooning degeneration) and often contain clear, intracytoplasmic vacuoles (reticular degeneration) and pyknotic nuclei.
+Multifocally, keratinocytes contain one or more 2-10um, round to oval, brightly eosinophilic, intracytoplasmic viral inclusion bodies.
 Within the superficial stratum spinosum and stratum corneum, there is neutrophilic exocytosis and multifocal clusters of neutrophils admixed with cellular and karyorrhectic debris, and abundant serum (microabscesses).
-There is minimal multifocal spongiosis of the epidermis.
-Overlying the affected epidermis is mild erosion with replacement by a thick serocellular crust composed of keratin, protein fluid, degenerate neutrophils and numerous mixed bacteria.
-Within the dermis there are numerous dilated small caliber blood vessels and lymphatics separated by clear space (edema), fibrin, and moderate numbers of perivascular neutrophils, histiocytes and lymphocytes.
+The affected epidermis is mildly eroded with replacement by a thick serocellular crust composed of keratin, protein fluid, degenerate neutrophils, foreign debris, and numerous mixed bacteria.
+Within the dermis, small caliber blood vessels and lymphatics are dilated and separated by clear space (edema), fibrin, and moderate numbers of perivascular and superficial diffuse neutrophils, histiocytes, and lymphocytes.

-MORPHOLOGIC DIAGNOSIS: Mucocutaneous junction, lip (per contributor): Cheilitis, proliferative and erosive, focally extensive, moderate, with epithelial eosinophilic intracytoplasmic viral inclusion bodies, serocellular crust and intraepidermal microabscesses, breed unspecified, caprine.
+MORPHOLOGIC DIAGNOSIS: Mucocutaneous junction, lip (per contributor): Cheilitis, proliferative and erosive, neutrophilic, focally extensive, moderate, with epithelial eosinophilic intracytoplasmic viral inclusion bodies, serocellular crust, and intraepidermal microabscesses, breed unspecified, caprine.

 ETIOLOGY: Ovine parapoxvirus (orf virus)